 If you’re part of the AAPI (Asian Americans and Pacific Islanders) community, you may remember plenty of things about growing up in the USA, but it probably took you a while to appreciate the clash of cultural differences between Asians and Americans that shaped our conflicting feelings around the topic of mental health.

-For example, many Asian cultures view mental health conditions as a “weakness” — something to be ashamed of.
+For example, many Asian cultures view mental health conditions as a “weakness” to be ashamed of.
 This is in stark contrast compared to the USA.
-In fact, a 2019 poll conducted on behalf of the American Psychological Association (APA) concluded that 87% of American adults believe that mental illness is nothing to be ashamed of.
+In fact, a 2019 poll concluded that 87% of American adults believe that mental illness isn't shameful.1

 This cultural contradiction can cause confusion and frustration for the AAPI community, which only further perpetuates the idea that it’s shameful to talk about conditions such as anxiety, depression, and ADHD — and that it’s even worse to personally struggle with them.

-Disclaimer: As a Filipina-American myself, I respect and understand the nuances between the terms “Asian American” and “Pacific Islander” - but to make it easier, I’ll generally refer to our community as “Asian American” or “AAPI” in the article.
+Disclaimer: As a Filipina-American, I respect and understand the nuances between the terms “Asian American” and “Pacific Islander”.
+To make it easier, I’ll generally refer to our community as “Asian American” or “AAPI”.

 The mental health stigma in Asian cultures